 Discounted registration is available for members of WFSJ-affiliated associations.
 For a full list of fees and registration instructions, visit the Register page.
-Registration opened on May 1 and closes on October 12.
+Registration opened on May 1 and closes on October 12 or earlier, if capacity is reached.
 The early registration discount ends on August 1.
 Register early for your choice of field trips and other events.

 How can I get conference updates?

 We invite you to sign up for email updates.